enazari/autoGAN/README.md

 To replicate the experiments, ensure that you have a working installation of the libraries listed above.
 Then, set the input dataset in the main.py file and configure the classifier model according to the dataset (the specifications of the classifier used for each root dataset is mentioned in the paper).
-For example, if the root dataset is set to fashion MNIST, and you want to use classes 7 and 9 as the majority and minority classes, and you want to use the CDS oracle for AutoGAN, you can execute the following command:
+For example, if the root dataset is set to fashion MNIST, and you want to use classes 7 and 9 as the majority and minority classes, and you want to use the CDS oracle for AutoGAN, you need to first import fashion MNIST dataset in main.py, then you can execute the following command:

 python main.py --dataset_name='fmnist79' --oracle_name='CDS' --majority_class=7 --minority_class=9